maeveynot/peach-curl/README.md

   Saying "current directory if exists else home directory" is not good because then it becomes ambiguous where to create the file when logging in.
 Environment variables are kind of tacky.
+- If curl returns a failure exit status (e.g. timeout), exit with that.
 - Tests, somehow?